 Without a thorough marketing plan, your team is setting itself for failure.
 A marketing plan gives the entire team a stable reference point and helps coordinate the efforts of a large group efficiently.

 There are numerous benefits of creating a detailed marketing plan that helps guide your marketing team.
 Some of these include:

-Roadmap to Success: A marketing plan is your map that leads your marketing team to success.
+A marketing plan is a map that leads your marketing team to success.
 With so many marketing avenues – social media, email, content marketing, direct mail, banners, and more, having a plan in place for the best course of action is vital.
-This helps keep your marketing team focussed and not get distracted by the newest “marketing hack.”
+This helps keep your marketing team focused and not get distracted by the newest “marketing hack.”